-D7-10 Inspection for Stormwater Conveyance and Culvert Pipes
+D7-10 CCTV Inspection for Stormwater Conveyance and Culvert Pipes

 Inspection of stormwater conveyance and culvert pipes shall be conducted using closed circuit television (CCTV) according to the requirements in this section.
+The Developer shall provide the Utility with a CCTV inspection of all stormwater conveyance and culvert pipes prior to final project acceptance.